 B.1.2 Ignition Risk (R2)

 The ignition risk model by DIREXYON can also be understood as wildfire risk.
-It is designed to demonstrate the geospatial risk of ignition and the associated expected consequences due toof BVES's assets, and equipment, and their operations across the service territory.
+It is designed to demonstrate the geospatial risk of ignition and the associated expected consequences of BVES's assets, equipment, and operations across the service territory.